Friends of Hailey Park

 what3words: ///dress.shrimp.steep

-Claude and Gertrude Hailey donated land and money to the Council in order to establish a public park.
-Hailey had his career at the Taff Vale Railway and the Cardiff Coal Exchange.
-Hailey Park was opened officially on 3 May 2026.
+Claude and Gertrude Hailey donated land and money to the Council to establish a public park.
+Claude Hailey spent his career at the Taff Vale Railway and the Cardiff Coal Exchange.
+He was also a local tennis champion and keen to include a wide range of recreation and sports in the new park, including tennis, bowling, boating and pitch ’n putt golf.
+This was the birth of Hailey Park, which was officially opened on 3 May 1926.

 Picture

 Photograph of Claude Hailey.
-Reproduced with permission of the family of Claude Hailey.
+Date unknown.
+Reproduced with the kind permission of the family of Claude Hailey.

 Picture

 Members of Llandaff North Tennis Club, c1924.
-Pritchard Family Collection Glamorgan Archives
+Pritchard Family Collection.
+Reproduced with the kind permission of the Glamorgan Archives.

 Picture